Regular Program

 - ③Students may enroll in the afternoon class at the tuition that is 10 % cheaper than the morning class.

 - ④Students can freely choose either the morning or afternoon class.
-(Elective classes such as Pronunciation Clinic, TOPIK Preparation Class etc take place in the afternoon.
+(Elective classes such as TOPIK Preparation Class etc take place in the afternoon.
 If students want to take elective classes, please enroll in morning class.
 Elective classes may not open if there aren’t enough applicants.)

 - ⑤Afternoon class runs from 1:30 PM to 5:20 PM.